 As Web 3.0 makes gains and technologies such as blockchain mature, the internet will change, and business will have to evolve with it.
-Web 3.0, also known as Web3, offers better security and brings transparency and accountability to the forefront.
+Web 3.0, also known as Web3, offers the promise of better security and brings transparency and accountability to the forefront.

 With the transition from a static Web 1.0 to the interactive and dynamic Web 2.0, businesses have been able to grow and innovate with access to a global market.
-However, in order to understand where the internet is going with Web 3.0, it's important to see how it's gotten where it is today.
+However, to understand where the internet is going with Web 3.0, it's important to see how it got where it is today.

-Tim Berners-Lee set up the first web server in 1990 and created the Word Wide Web.
+Tim Berners-Lee set up the first web server in 1990 and created the World Wide Web.
 Back then, the internet community was limited to government and military researchers and college students.

-Web 1.0 is a term used to describe the earliest versions of websites.
-The Domain Name System (DNS) didn't exist and users visited websites via their IP address.
-For example, instead of typing in techtarget.com in the URL bar, you had to enter 184.108.40.206.
-Websites were simple displays of text, images and links.
-Users couldn't edit the data, and it was non-interactive.
-Web 1.0 was characterized by simple HTML designs to display text and images.
+Web 1.0 is the term used to describe the earliest versions of websites.
+The Domain Name System (DNS) didn't exist yet and users visited websites by typing in their IP address.
+For example, instead of typing in techtarget.com in the URL bar, you had to enter 18.104.22.168.

 With Web 2.0 came the advent of user-generated content.
-It started with precursors to social media, such as GeoCities, before Myspace, Facebook, Twitter and Instagram took off.
-Web 2.0 allowed considerably more user input and engagement through blogs, tweets and social media networks.
+It started with precursors to social media, such as GeoCities, before social media sites like Myspace, Facebook, Twitter and Instagram took off.
+Web 2.0 allowed considerably more user input and engagement through blogs, tweets and social networks.

-- Semantic web.
-The semantic web uses AI to understand what a user or customer may mean or intend, thus enhancing and improving the accuracy of the experience.
-It's designed to improve web technologies in order to generate, share and connect content through more accurate understanding of searches based on the meaning of words, rather than on keywords or numbers.
+- Semantic Web.
+The Semantic Web uses AI to understand what a user or customer means or intends, thus improving the accuracy of the information conveyed and enhancing the overall experience.
+It's designed to improve web technologies to generate, share and connect content through more accurate understanding of searches based on the meaning of words, rather than on keywords or numbers.

 - 3D graphics and spatial web.
 There were attempts to make a 3D representation of the web and websites dating back to the 1990s.
 However, the graphics were primitive, slow and failed to catch hold.
-With advances, including virtual reality, 3D graphics allow the creation of a more realistic online experience.
-Some industries have already incorporated 3D graphics in the promotion of products and services, such as special events and branding.
+With advances such as virtual reality, 3D graphics provide a more realistic online experience.
+Some industries have already incorporated 3D graphics in their promotion of products and services, such as special events and branding.

 - Blockchain and cryptocurrency.
-Blockchain and cryptocurrency technology are inherently part of the Web 3.0 world.
+Blockchain and cryptocurrency technology are foundational to Web 3.0.
 The hallmark of Web 3.0 is decentralization and giving greater control to content creators.
-Blockchain and cryptocurrency eliminate middlemen and allow for direct transactions between parties.
-Blockchain helps make Web 3.0 more transparent and secure while cryptocurrency eliminates intermediaries, such as financial institutions.
+Blockchain and cryptocurrency are designed to eliminate intermediaries and allow for direct transactions between parties.
+Blockchain helps make Web 3.0 more transparent and secure while cryptocurrency eliminates intermediaries, such as financial institutions, which proponents consider beneficial.

 - Ubiquitous connectivity.
-Web 3.0 applications are characterized by ubiquitous connectivity thanks to broadband, 5G and IoT, which help access information from a variety of devices and not just the PC.
+Web 3.0 applications are characterized by ubiquitous connectivity thanks to broadband, 5G and IoT, which provide access to information from a variety of devices, such as smartphones and tablets, not just PCs.

-Web 3.0's impact on business will be transparency and user/customer-orientation.
-Therefore, the way in which businesses use users' data will change.
-Because blockchain is at the core of Web 3.0, all web apps will require a blockchain upgrade if they want to play in Web 3.0.
+If it comes to pass, Web 3.0's impact on business could be more transparency and a greater orientation to users and customers than with today's web.
+Therefore, the way businesses employ users' data will change.
+Because blockchain technology is at the core of Web 3.0, current web apps will require a blockchain upgrade if they want to play in Web 3.0.

 Some of the benefits of Web 3.0 for businesses include the following:

 - No third party required.
 Blockchain, smart contracts and decentralized applications eliminate third-party service providers.
-For example, cryptocurrency reduces the need for banks, and all financial transactions are between the two parties only.
-This will help businesses to reduce costs and be more competitive.
+For example, cryptocurrency reduces the need for banks, and all financial transactions are only between the two parties.
+Web 3.0 advocates say this will help businesses reduce costs and be more competitive.

-- Improved regulation compliance.
-Blockchain is an unchangeable record of transactions visible to everyone on the chain.
-Thus, it makes it easy for companies to comply with their governance requirements by maintaining transparency.
+- Improved regulatory compliance.
+Blockchain is an unchangeable record of transactions visible to everyone on the chain, its proponents claim.
+Thus, it could make it easy for companies to comply with their governance requirements by maintaining transparency.

 - Greater accountability.
-On the other end, thanks to blockchain, every transaction can be tracked to make companies accountable for their actions.
-This makes it easier for people to buy products from the businesses with a positive reputation.
+Thanks to blockchain, every transaction can, in theory, be tracked to make companies accountable for their actions.
+This could make it easier for people to buy products from businesses with a good reputation.

 - Improved security.
-Web 3.0 makes it much harder for hackers to access sensitive information.
+Web 3.0 should make it harder for hackers to access sensitive information.
 Because of blockchain's decentralized and distributed nature, there is no single point of failure, which makes it more difficult to corrupt.
-Blockchain data cannot be altered or manipulated, so businesses will be able to worry less about data theft and data breaches.
+Blockchain data usually can't be altered or manipulated, so businesses will be able to worry less about data theft and breaches.

 - Improved customer relations.
-When using Web 3.0, every transaction is recorded in the decentralized ledger for all parties involved to see, making companies directly accountable to their customers.
+With Web 3.0, every transaction is recorded in the decentralized blockchain ledger for all parties involved to see, making companies directly accountable to their customers.
 Businesses can use this transparency to build trust and long-lasting relationships with their customers.
-Because data stored on blockchain is unchangeable, customers know that the information is authentic and has not been modified.
+Because data stored on blockchain is designed to be unchangeable, customers know that the information is authentic and hasn't been modified.

 - Supply chain management.
-Businesses can easily monitor and track their supply chains on Web 3.0 due to blockchain's transparency.
-By eliminating silos, businesses can quickly identify any problems in manufacturing and delivery services, improving time management and reducing cost.
-Businesses can also share crucial information, such as production schedules and contract deadlines, with their suppliers, making delivery smoother.
+Businesses could more easily monitor and track their supply chains on Web 3.0 thanks to blockchain's transparency.
+By eliminating silos, businesses can quickly identify problems in manufacturing and delivery services, improving time management and reducing cost.
+Businesses can also share crucial information, such as production schedules and contract deadlines, with their suppliers, which could help to make delivery smoother.

 What does Web 3.0 mean for business?

-Web 3.0 technologies can help to improve transparency and trust between businesses and their customers by creating a tamper-proof record of transactions via blockchain.
+Web 3.0 technologies can help to improve transparency and trust between businesses and their customers by creating a tamper-proof record of transactions on a blockchain.
 With a real-time view of the supply chain, customers can see where their products are at each stage of the production process.

-The distributed nature of Web 3.0 means it is both safer and cheaper.
-Thanks to decentralization, user data is not stored in one place, which makes it less vulnerable to attack or loss.
-Because it is decentralized, Web 3.0 apps do not require expensive servers and data centers.
-Instead, they can be run on a network of computers provided by end users.
+It also means fewer go-betweens.
+By utilizing blockchain networks, there is no need to rely on a single centralized institution as a source, such as a bank.
+Businesses can also confirm that transactions are cryptographically protected and verified.
+If its advocates are right, the distributed nature of Web 3.0 means it will be both safer and cheaper.
+Thanks to decentralization, user data won't be stored in one place, making it less vulnerable to attack or loss.
+Because Web 3.0 is meant to be decentralized, Web 3.0 apps probably won't require expensive servers and data centers.
+Instead, they can run on a network of computers provided by end users.

-Likewise, it will curtail fake news and fabricated new stories, which can be damaging to a company's reputation.
-Disreputable news sources will no longer have to be verified through a third-party source, which can be also disreputable.
-With Web 3.0 apps, such as Prover, users can verify a news source through its blockchain.
+Web 3.0 could also curtail fake news and fabricated new stories, which can be damaging to a company's reputation.
+Advocates claim that disreputable news sources will no longer have to be verified through a third-party source, which itself can also be disreputable.
+With certain Web 3.0 apps, users can verify a news source through its blockchain.

-The decentralized nature of Web 3.0 and lack of central servers means fewer opportunities for network downtime, which can equal critical losses of business.
+The decentralized nature of Web 3.0 and lack of central servers -- part of the original vision of a decentralized web -- means fewer opportunities for network downtime, which can equal critical losses of business.

-Web 3.0 is still in the developmental stage, and new companies using the technology are only now beginning to emerge.
-Businesses should keep an eye on its progress to capitalize on any opportunities as Web 2.0 phases out and Web 3.0 becomes the norm.
+Web 3.0 is still in the developmental stage, and new companies built on the technology are only now beginning to emerge.
+Businesses should keep an eye on its progress to capitalize on the opportunities that arise when the day comes that Web 2.0 phases out and Web 3.0 becomes the norm.